open-models-platform/open-models-iecho/inference/worker/PLUGINS.md

 # Plugin system for OA

-This is a basic implementation of support for external augmentation and OpenAI/ChatGPT plugins into the Open-Assistant.
+This is a basic implementation of support for external augmentation and OpenAI/ChatGPT plugins into the open-models-iecho.
 In the current state, this is more of a proof-of-concept and should be considered to be used behind some experimental flag.